polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-balance-types.md

 - The **bonded balance** represents the number of tokens locked for on-chain activities such as staking.
 In this example, the bonded balance is **0.4 KSM**

 - The **democracy balance** represents the number of tokens locked for on-chain participation in governance activities, such as voting on referenda and council elections.
-In this example, the democracy balance is **0.4 KSM**
+In this example, the democracy balance is **0.55 KSM**

 - The **redeemable balance** shows the number of tokens that have completed the unbonding period and are ready to be unlocked, becoming transferable again.
 In this example, the redeemable balance is **0.1 KSM**

-- The **locked balance** represents the number of frozen tokens due to participation in staking, democracy, or vested transfers. **Locks do not stack**, meaning the total locked balance is determined by the largest lock, not the sum of individual locks
+- The **locked balance** represents the number of locked tokens due to participation in staking, democracy, or vested transfers. **Locks do not stack**, meaning the total locked balance is determined by the largest lock, not the sum of individual locks

-- The **reserved balance** represents tokens frozen for on-chain activities other than staking, governance, or vested transfers.
+- The **reserved balance** represents tokens locked for on-chain activities other than staking, governance, or vested transfers.
 This can include actions like setting an identity or a proxy.
 Reserved funds are locked due to on-chain requirements but can typically be freed by taking specific on-chain actions.
 For instance, the "Identity" pallet reserves funds while an on-chain identity is registered, but by clearing the identity, those funds can be unreserved and made available again.
 The same applies to proxies, which reserve funds due to their memory usage on the network.
 In this example, a governance proxy was created, and the reserved balance is 0.0668 KSM